-The total demand volume is the "unconstrained" potential vehicular travel in Lynn Canal.
-This volume is the forecasted amount of traffic that could occur hypothetical highway were constructed between Juneau.
-Haines and Skagway.
-Each of the Juneau Access Alternatives will only capture a fraction of this demand based on characteristics ofservice alternative.
+The total demand volume is the "unconstrained" potential for vehicular travel in Lynn Canal.
+This volume is the forecasted amount of traffic could that occur if а hypothetical highway were constructed between Juneau, Haines and Skagway.
+Each of the Juneau Access Alternatives will only capture a fraction of this demand based on service characteristics of each alternative.
 A total demand model was created using household travel survey information and highway traffic counts.